jackogross123/Credit_Risk_Analysis/README.md

 ![image_3](https://github.com/jackogross123/Credit_Risk_Analysis/blob/main/Resources/3.png)

 ### Use the SMOTEENN Algorithm to Predict Credit Risk
- - Combination(over and undersampling): The balanced accuracy score is 54.7% the precision is 99% and the recall is 57% overall
+ - Combination: The balanced accuracy score is 54.7% the precision is 99% and the recall is 57% overall

 ![image_4](https://github.com/jackogross123/Credit_Risk_Analysis/blob/main/Resources/4.png)

 ### Use Ensemble Classifiers to Predict Credit Risk
- - Balanced Random Forest Classifier: The accuracy score is 77.2% the precision is 99% and the recall is 88%
+ - Random Forest Classifier: The accuracy score is 77.2% the precision is 99% and the recall is 88%

 ![image_5](https://github.com/jackogross123/Credit_Risk_Analysis/blob/main/Resources/5.png)